mikalus/eForth43-msp430g2553-naken/README.md

 ---

+Start with Forth

-- Quickstart: Run eForth, compile and save demo forth applikation: blink.4th eForth is CASE SENSITIVE : Type all words in uppercase.
+- Quickstart: Connect to eForth on your Launchapd using a terminal emulator.
+Compile and save demo forth applikation: blink.4th

+  eForth is CASE SENSITIVE : Type all words in uppercase.

 - New to forth? : https://wiki.forth-ev.de/doku.php/en:projects:a-start-with-forth:start0